hep-mirrors/sherpa/Manual/source/manual/parameters/integration.rst

   that for complicated processes the number given might be insufficient for a meaningful optimisation.

+``NPOWER``
+  The power of two, by which the number of points increases with every step of the optmization.

+``NOPT``
+  The number of optimization cycles.

+``MAXOPT``
+  The minimal number of integration cycles after the optimization is done.

+``STOPOPT``
+  The maximal number of additional cycles in the integration performed to reach the integration error goal.

 ``ITMIN_BY_NODE``
   Same as ``ITMIN``, but specified per node to allow tuning of integration performance in large-scale MPI runs.